puppetlabs/puppet-docs/source/pe/3.1/console_auth.markdown

 Console users can also be managed using external, third-party authentication services such as LDAP, Active Directory or Google Accounts.

 Following standard security practices, user passwords are hashed with a salt and then stored in a database separated from other console data.
 Authentication is built on CAS, an industry standard, single sign-on protocol.
+Security is further enhanced by an account lockout mechanism that locks user accounts after ten failed login attempts.
+This diminishes the likelihood of a successful brute force attack.

 **Note:** By default, CAS authentication for the console runs over port 443.
 If your console needs to access CAS on a different host/port, you can configure that in `/etc/puppetlabs/console-auth/cas_client_config_yml`.